5 Key Points for Creating a Unified Customer Experience

 Before diving into each point, we wanted to first outline the definition of a unified customer experience.
 As described in this report from Forrester, unified CX is “experiences that match content, functionality, and a coherent brand personality to user expectations, tasks, and context across touchpoints.”

 In other words, customers should be able to recognize and interact with your brand in the same way wherever you can be found.
 Your website, social media profiles, customer service channels, email marketing, targeted ads, and any other touchpoints should all convey the same messaging and emotions.
 Unlike traditional marketing cycles, there isn’t one starting point, rather unified customer experience allows potential customers to be able to jump into the customer journey at any time.
+Doing these things will dramatically improve your company's customer lifetime value.

 Unified CX opens up the opportunity for seamlessly spanning strategic and tactical initiatives because of the continuous feedback loop.
 It allows businesses to not just think about customers when a piece of research is commissioned and analysed but throughout the year.